tylerjmorg/dos/README.md

 When referencing the DOS as a whole or generally, please use the following link: https://github.com/TylerJMorg/DOS

 Please be sure to include attribution or citation as needed.
 You may follow any citation format according to your preference or needs.
-Here is a general reference for the latest draft:
-> Tyler Morgan. [_Document Organization System – Draft Edition – FDHT_](https://github.com/TylerJMorg/DOS).
-4 December 2023.
-Working Draft.
-URL: https://github.com/TylerJMorg/DOS
+Please see [Citation Assistance](https://github.com/TylerJMorg/DOS/blob/main/Latest%20Publication/Citation%20Assistance.md) for more information.

 ### Draft History
 |Draft History|Status|Date Completed|